 FROM directive.
 For example:

-FROM alpine:latest as builder RUN apk --no-cache add build-base FROM builder as build1 COPY source1.cpp source.cpp RUN g++ -o /binary source.cpp FROM builder as build2 COPY source2.cpp source.cpp RUN g++ -o /binary source.cpp
+# syntax=docker/dockerfile:1 FROM alpine:latest AS builder RUN apk --no-cache add build-base FROM builder AS build1 COPY source1.cpp source.cpp RUN g++ -o /binary source.cpp FROM builder AS build2 COPY source2.cpp source.cpp RUN g++ -o /binary source.cpp

 Multistage build syntax was introduced in Docker Engine 17.05.images, containers, best practices, multi-stage, multistage